Pakila

 In Pakila the average size of the apartments is the second largest in Helsinki, 98 m2.

-Since the 1970s, the largest party in Pakila has been Coalition.
+Since the 1970s, the largest party in Pakila has been the National Coalition.
 The National Coalition Party was the most popular party in Pakila in the 2012 municipal elections (50% support) and in the 2015 parliamentary elections (44% support).

 Pakila is home to many celebrities, such as Antero Vartia, Arto Bryggare, Erkki Junkkarinen, Jimi Constantine, Kari Hotakainen, Martti Larni, Oskari Mörö, Samuli Laiho, and Signmark.